 PS5 vs Xbox Series X – Games

-While it’s early days, Sony looks to once again have the advantage in regards to exclusive games after it announced of slew of upcoming titles.
+Sony looks to once again have the advantage in regards to exclusive games after it announced of a slew of upcoming titles.
 The official PS5 launch event showed off exclusives such as Horizon Forbidden West, Marvel’s Spider-Man: Miles Morales, Ratchet and Clank, Drift Apart, Demon’s Souls Remake and Gran Turismo 7.

 Smart Delivery also gives Microsoft a major advantage moving forward, with Sony yet to adopt a similar system for its platform.
 This feature will provide players with free next-gen versions of specific games if they’re already owned on Xbox One or Windows 10.
 Confirmed games include Cyberpunk 2077, Yakuza 7: Like a Dragon and Assassin’s Creed Valhalla.
 If more publishers jump on the bandwagon, this is a mighty feather in Microsoft’s cap.